Tomato Jam

 It’s the perfect recipe for when the garden is overflowing with tomatoes and it’s a super simple recipe.
 All you need is 1 pot and some time to create this fantastic condiment.

 We love to use it on burgers as an alternative to regular ketchup or with cheese and crackers for a simple and exciting appetizer or snack.
-The sweet and savory flavor pairs so well with brie, goat, and sharp cheddar cheeses.
-This tomato jam would be a great addition to a charcuterie board too.
+The sweet and savory flavor pairs so well with brie, goat, and sharp cheddar cheeses and tastes divine on a slice of Irish soda bread.
+This tomato jam and my other favorite savory jam, this onion jam, make great additions to a charcuterie board, too.

 Helpful Tips & Variations